Placement Evaluations and requirements are dependent on the degree program. Please see the Audition Overview page for those requirements.

 Section Three: Chromatic Harmony

-Like the diatonic harmony portion of this exam, some transfer students have prior studies in harmony and voice leading.
+Like the diatonic harmony portion of this evaluation, some transfer students have prior studies in harmony and voice leading.
 It is still essential that they demonstrate a strong command of these skills in order to pass out of this class.

 - Analysis and Voice Leading of Various 4-Part Chromatic Chord Progressions